How an Earthquake Triggers a Tsunami and What You Should Do

 What NOT to Do

 • DO NOT assume the first wave is the last or the largest.
-A tsunami is a series of waves, and the danger can last for many hours.
-The second or third wave could be bigger than the first.
+A tsunami is a series of waves, and the danger can last for hours.
+The second or third wave could be bigger.

-• DO NOT wait for an official Tsunami Warning if you experience natural signs.
+• DO NOT wait for an official warning if you experience natural signs.
 The earthquake itself is your signal to move.

 Phase 3: Stay Safe After the Tsunami Passes

-The danger is not over just because the waves have stopped.
-The aftermath can be just as hazardous.
+The danger isn't over just because the waves have stopped.

-• Wait for the "All Clear."
-Do not return to the evacuated area until local officials have declared it safe.
+• Wait for the "All Clear" from local officials before returning to evacuated areas.
 Dangerous currents can persist for hours or even days.

-• Avoid floodwaters.
-They can be contaminated with sewage and chemicals and may hide dangerous debris or downed power lines.
+• Avoid floodwaters, which can be contaminated and hide dangerous debris or downed power lines.

-Ensure food and water are safe.
-Throw away any food that has come into contact with floodwater.
-Listen to public health officials about the safety of your drinking water.
+• Ensure food and water are safe.
+Throw away any food that contacted floodwater.
+Listen to public health officials about drinking water safety.

-• Document everything.
-Before you start cleaning up, take photos of the damage to your property for insurance purposes.
+• Before you start cleaning up, take photos of the damage to your property for insurance purposes.

-The 2025 Kamchatka earthquake was a powerful demonstration of nature's forces.
-But it also proved the value of preparation.
-In places like Hawaii and Japan, years of drills and public education meant that when the Tsunami Warning came, people knew what to do.
+The 2025 Kamchatka earthquake was a powerful demonstration of nature's force, but it also proved the value of preparation.
+In places like Hawaii and Japan, years of public education and drills meant that when the warning came, people knew what to do.

-You cannot control it when an earthquake strikes.
-But you can control how you prepare.
-By knowing your risk, making a plan, and being ready to act on any tsunami warning, whether it comes from an official alert or the shaking of the ground, you give yourself and your family the best possible chance of staying safe.
+You cannot control when an earthquake will strike, but you can control how you prepare.
+By knowing your risk, making a plan, and being ready to act on any warning, whether from an official alert or the shaking of the ground, you give yourself and your family the best possible chance of staying safe.